-The first UN Sustainable Development Goal (SDG1) is to eradicate absolute poverty by 2030, as judged by the World Bank's \$1.90 a day line (\$1.25 in 2005 ICP prices).
-However, the World Bank goal was to bring the poverty rate down to 3% by 2030 (Ravallion, 2013; World Bank, 2015).
-In the subsequent process of formulating the SDGs, this turned into the even more challenging goal of "eradicating" poverty.
+The most widely-used measure of global poverty is the proportion of people living below the World Bank's \$1.90 a day line (\$1.25 in 2005 ICP prices).
+The Bank's stated goal is to bring this poverty rate to 3% by 2030 (Ravallion, 2013; World Bank, 2015).
+In the subsequent process of formulating the UN's Sustainable Development Goals, the first of those goals (SDG1) was deemed to be the "eradication" of extreme poverty by 2030, as judged by the Bank's international line.

-Some observers have argued that the \$1.90 line is too low, while another (related) concern is that we should allow for relative poverty.
-Also, there are other factors missing from these measures, such as intra-household inequality.
-While acknowledging these points, surely nobody would question the attraction of finally living in a world in which nobody is as poor as the 40% of the world's population that lived below \$1.90 a day 40 years ago.
-This would be undeniable progress even if it falls short of attaining other goals.
+Some observers have argued that the \$1.90 line is too low.
+Another (related) concern is that we should allow for relative poverty.
+Also, there are other important factors missing from these measures, such as intrahousehold inequality and access to non-market goods and services.
+While acknowledging these points, surely nobody would doubt the attraction of finally living in a world in which nobody is as poor as the 40% of the world's population that lived below \$1.90 a day 40 years ago.
+This would be undeniable progress even if it falls short of attaining other valued goals.

-This paper focuses on the challenge of reaching the last 3% living below \$1.90 a day.
+The paper focuses on the challenge of reaching the last 3% living below \$1.90 a day.
 Some calculations suggest scope for optimism about our prospects for reducing the share of the world's population living below \$1.90 a day to 3% or lower by 2030.
-Putting aside the Global Financial Crisis, the new Millennium has seen an appreciably higher rate of aggregate economic growth in the developing world.
+Putting aside the shocks of the Global Financial Crisis and the COVID-19 pandemic, the new Millennium has seen an appreciably higher rate of aggregate economic growth in the developing world.
 As Ravallion (2013) observed, if all income levels in the developing world as a whole were to grow (on average) at this new rate-leaving overall relative inequality unchanged-then the Bank's 3% target for the poverty rate would be reached by 2030.

-That is consistent with a simple projection of the time series data for global poverty, which even suggests that we are on track for attaining the UN's more ambitious SDG1.
+That is consistent with a simple projection of the time series data for global poverty, which even suggests that (prior to the pandemic) we were on track for attaining the UN's more ambitious SDG1.
 Figure 1 plots the latest available time series, for both the world as a whole and the developing countries (the world less the high-income countries).
-The annual rate of decline in the poverty rate for the developing world is 1.2% points per year (with a standard error of 0.4%), and it is 1.0% point per year (s.e.=0.4%) for the world as a whole.1 Projecting forward linearly, the global poverty rate reaches zero in 2026, with a 95% confidence interval of (2024, 2028).
-(Excluding the high-income countries, it reaches zero in 2025.)
-Thus, one might be optimistic about the scope for "business as usual" to attain the Bank's 3% goal and even the more ambitious SDG1.
+The annual rate of decline in the poverty rate for the world is almost exactly 1.0% points per year (strictly the regression coefficient for the poverty rate, as a %, on time is 0.96 with a standard error of 0.04).
+Projecting forward linearly, the global poverty rate reaches zero in 2026, with a 95% confidence interval of (2024, 2028).